denten-books/plain-text/6-chapter.md

 the textual device, using historical sources, direct observation, and tools normally reserved for reverse-engineering of data objects.[^ln5-mechanisms]

+## 2.5 Marx upside down

+It is this last and still current moment of historical development that is least theorized.
+A dominant tradition in the history of the human sciences follows Louis Althusser and Michel Foucault (and, to a lesser extent, Jacques Derrida)[^ln1-derr] in analyzing mechanisms of structure and control in terms of ideology, discourse, and representation.
+Where for Althusser "every science is a science of ideology,"[^ln1-alt] Foucault posits his archeology of the human sciences on the level of "positive unconscious," revealing unspoken "rules" that govern the formation of "theories, concepts, and objects of study" on the level of "scientific representation" [@foucault_order_1994, xi].

+There are a number of theoretical niceties here (that the reader may skip, if not interested in the history of Marxist thought).
+For example, the concept of ideology, in the orthodox Marxist schema of things, exists as a "political superstructure [...] to which correspond definite forms of social consciousness."
+In the Marxist model, ideology floats *above* the material base---the dominant mode of production---that "determines the general character of the social, political and spiritual processes of life" [@marx_contribution_1904, 11].
+Althusser's influential contribution to this world view was to insist that ideology, although secondary to the mode of production, nevertheless assures its continual reproduction as a means of continuing subjugation and political control.
+Simply put, for Althusser, the ideological apparatus of the modern capitalist state ends up being "installed in the dominant [social] position" [@althusser_lenin_2001, 85-127].
+In a similar (although not equivalent) rhetorical move, Foucault envisions that beneath the "epistemological level" of human activity there exists an "archaeological layer," where representation "governs the mode of being of language, individuals, nature, and need itself" [@foucault_order_1994, 209].
+Ideology and representation, once determined, now determine.
+The rhetorical jujitsu inverts Hegel yet again, to put Marx back on his head.[^ln1-flip] My short history of the universal Turing machine runs counter to this top-heavy tradition of reading Marx in the inverse.
+As a device, the Turing machine fuses control and communication.
+Control is meant here bluntly, as physical circuit control, at the level of the mechanism and not at the attenuated level of ideology or representation.

 ## Labor, Energy

 Literature hides the labor of readers and writers.
 In another sense, there is